ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/batch_commit.rst

 Batch Upload: Indicators
 ------------------------

-The Batch API allows bulk Indicator creation and deletion via the HTTP POST method.
+The Battch API allows bulk Indicator creation and deletion via the HTTP POST method.
 After creating a batch, an Indicator file is uploaded.
 The content of the file must be valid JSON, with content and format mimicking the data structure of the Bulk JSON file download.
 A file